 Pros: Inexpensive, lightweight, small

 Our Analysis and Test Results

-The AmazonBasics 6-Sheet Cross-Cut performed well in our tests and scored in the middle of the pack for our review.
-If you don't frequently use a shredder and find cross-cut security to be adequate then it's a great afforable option.
+The AmazonBasics 6-Sheet Cross-Cut performed well in our tests and scored in the middle of the pack overall.
+If you don't frequently use a shredder and find cross-cut security to be adequate then it's a great and affordable option.

 We liked the AmazonBasics 6-Sheet Cross-Cut as a budget shredder that works well for most households.
 It is a reliable low-capacity model that provides good security and can easily handle moderate volumes of material.

 The AmazonBasics 6-Sheet Cross-Cut received a relatively low score of 5 in our shredding quality testing.
 This put it just above the low score of 4 and well off the high score of 9.